openhab/openhab-addons/bundles/org.openhab.transform.map/README.md

 The file format is documented [here](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-).
 To organize the various transformations one might use subfolders.

-A default value can be provided if no matching entry is found by using "=value" syntax.
-Defining this default value using `%s`would then return the non transformed input string.
+A default value can be provided if no matching entry is found by using "=value" syntax. sDefining this default value using `%s` would then return the non transformed input string.

 ## Example